Sam-Schnaible/chinook-api/README.md

  - require user profiles to access database with different authorizations
    - salesperson authorization to create, retrieve, and update customers
    - manager authorization to create, retrieve, update, and delete customers
-   -

  - add Authentication for a layer of security

- - allow any field to to be searchable and return a customer profile
+ - allow any field to be searchable and return a customer profile

  - include an initial GET request upon loading which display the range of customer ids for retrieving, updating, and deleting

- - validate data for required fields in customer profile form before running any query in models
+ - validate data for required fields of customer profile in models before running any query

  - Add mock data with at least 100,000 profiles and run stress tests to locate any bottlenecks